dilwolf/YOWOv3-Improved/README.md

 Almost all configurations are controlled through a config file as in the original [YOWOv3](https://github.com/hope1337/YOWOv3).
 Sample config files are provided in the `util/config.md` file.

-> **Warning:** All options must remain consistent between training and inference.
-Changing settings like `image_size` or `backbone3D` between training and testing will severely degrade performance.

 ### Training/Multi-GPU Training with DDP
 ```bash
 torchrun --nproc_per_node=$ main.py --train